foxglove/schemas/schemas/README.md

 ## SpherePrimitive

-(Experimental, subject to change) A primitive representing a sphere or ellipsoid
+A primitive representing a sphere or ellipsoid

 <table>
   <tr>